Can you send me an application?

 What are the requirements for the Full-Time MBA Program?

-Students entering the One-Year MBA Program must meet the following requirements:
+Students entering the Accelerated MBA Program must meet the following requirements:

-Students entering the Two-Year MBA and Joint- and Dual-Degree Programs must meet the following criteria:
+Students entering the full-time MBA and Joint- and Dual-Degree Programs must meet the following criteria:

-A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; Satisfactory GMAT/GRE score; TOEFL/IELTS score, if applicable.
-Please refer to TOEFL/IELTS requirements listed in the Academics and Test Scores section of the FAQ's
+A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; Satisfactory GMAT/GRE score; TOEFL/IELTS/DET score, if applicable.
+Please refer to TOEFL/IELTS/DET requirements listed in the Academics and Test Scores section of the FAQ's

 We will consider significant internship experience in addition to full-time and part-time work experience.
 However, we ask that you clearly identify your work experience as one of these three categories on your résumé.

-What are the requirements for the Professional MBA Program?
+What are the requirements for the Part-Time MBA Program?

-Students entering the Professional MBA Program must meet the following requirements:
+Students entering the Part-Time MBA Program must meet the following requirements:

-A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; Satisfactory GMAT/GRE score; TOEFL/IELTS score, if applicable.
-Please refer to TOEFL/IELTS requirements listed in the Academics and Test Scores section of the FAQ's; Evidence of work experience and demonstrated responsibility and leadership
+A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; Satisfactory GMAT/GRE score; TOEFL/IELTS/DET score, if applicable.
+Please refer to TOEFL/IELTS/DET requirements listed in the Academics and Test Scores section of the FAQ's; Evidence of work experience and demonstrated responsibility and leadership

 Do you require transcripts from all schools I previously attended or just the school from which I graduated?
 Should I have my transcripts sent directly to you, or should I send them with my other application materials?